Skeeter4life/SuperCapBike-Hardware/README.md

 ## Personal Note

 Somehow I managed to get sick twice throughout the last two months!
 I am doing my best to balance schoolwork and look over my design.
-I hope to have the PCB ordered by the end of this week (2024/10/20).
+I hope to have the PCB ordered by the end of October.
 Please Stay tuned!
-I am still pushing through and doing all I can =)!
+I am still pushing through and doing all I can. =)

 ## Sources